windup/windup.github.io/src/content/blog/new-reports/index.md

 ### EJB

-- You can see all EJB identified in your application.
+- You can see all EJBs identified in your application.

 ![Application EJBs](ejb.png "Application EJBs")